selo796/find-unused-css/README.md

   1. **Path of your css file:**

-  Enter a target css file e.g `dist/css/main.css`
+  Enter a target css file e.g `./css/**/*.css`

   2. **Path of your html directory**
-  Enter a path of html directory which you would like to scan for unused css selectors e.g `dist/html`.
+  Enter a path of html directory which you would like to scan for unused css selectors e.g `./pages/**/*.html`.

+  3. **Enable Html file analzing**
+  Enter 1 for enabling html file analyze, 0 otherwise.

+  4. **Enable React analzing**
+  Enter 1 for enabling react file analyze, 0 otherwise.

 Once you answered these two questions, your css selectors are scanned for given directory.